AdobeDocs/journey-optimizer.en/help/using/data/export-datasets.md

 |Data Management|View Datasets|
 |Destinations|View Destinations|

-## Main steps to export datasets {#main-steps}
+## Key steps to export datasets {#main-steps}

 The main steps to export a dataset to a cloud storage location are as follows:

 ![](assets/dataset-export-process.png)

-Detailed information on each step is available in Adobe Experience Platform documentation: [Export datasets to cloud storage destinations](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html).
+Detailed information on each step is available in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html){target="_blank"}.

 1. **Setup your cloud storage destination**.
 If you have not done so already, connect to a cloud storage destination from the destinations catalog.
-[Learn how to create a new destination connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html#setup)
+Learn how to create a new destination connection in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html#setup){target="_blank"}.

     <!--![](assets/dataset-export-setup.png)-->